 - Is it cost effective to have multiple life insurance policies?

 - What are the advantages of having more than 1 life insurance policy?

 - How to buy the best life insurance at the cheapest price

-Why might you want to buy more than 1 life insurance policy?
+Why might you want to buy more than one life insurance policy?

 As life changes and you either take on more debt or as your family grows, you may decide that you need more life insurance.
 Another reason for wanting more life insurance is so that you can leave the various life insurance policies to different people, which may help to avoid disagreements in the event of your death.
 You might just be thinking that the life insurance you took out years ago won't be enough if you were to die prematurely.